OBOD (1964, revived 1988)

 The Order of Bards Ovates and Druids is derived from the Ancient Druid Order (AKA British Circle of the Universal Bond), believed to have been founded in 1717.
 Ross Nichols split from the ADO to form the Order of Bards, Ovates and Druid in 1964.
 The Order went inactive after Nichols’s death in 1974 and was revived in 1988 by Philip Carr-Gomm, who still serves as Chief of the Order.
 It is one of the largest Druid groups today with over 7,000 members worldwide.

 The British Druid Order was founded in 1979 by Wiccan High Priest, Philip Shallcrass, who became convinced that Druidry was the native British version of shamanism.
 Shallcrass also became a member of OBOD in the early 90s and he was joined as Join Chief of the Order by OBOD Druid Emma Restall Orr in 1995.
-In 2001, Shallcrass withdrew from the Order and Orr went on to create the Druid Network and the Druidic Order of the Yew.
-The Order was on the brink of dissolution, but has been revived and Shallcrass has returned to guide the order.
+They parted company in 2001 and Shallcrass remains the Chief of the Order.

 AODA (1912, revived 2003)